 OK.
-You’re an independent retailer, also known as a small business, which is OK because 99% of businesses in the United States are classified as small.
-You’ve taken several steps to protect your pride and joy against retail fraud, also known as shoplifting, payment fraud, data theft, et cetera.
+You’re an independent retailer and you’ve taken several steps to protect your pride and joy against retail fraud, also known as shoplifting, payment fraud, data theft, et cetera.
 Your store is equipped with the latest payment card technology, its digital platform has all sorts of firewall protection, and you have a security policy in place, so your employees know how to identify fishy payments, and sketchy emails, websites and customers.
 So, you’re good, right?

 The 2018 National Retail Security Study, from the National Retail Federation, says retail shrinkage – inventory loss due to shoplifting, error or other forms of retail fraud – cost the U.S. retail economy $46.8 billion in 2017.
 That doesn’t include the billions lost by merchants in the roughly 53,000 computer data breaches that occurred last year.
 That’s why each year in November, the Association of Certified Fraud Examiners supports International Fraud Awareness Week.

 Improved payment card technology – EMV or microchipped credit/debit cards – has put a dent in payment card fraud.
 According to Visa – the “V” in Europay, Mastercard, Visa (EMV) – counterfeit card fraud fell 76% from December 2015 to December 2017 as American retailers adopted new technology.
 As of March, 97% of all the payment card transactions in this country were with chipped cards, and BizTech reports that at the end of 2017, there were 7.1 billion EMV-enabled cards in circulation worldwide.
 However, as is the case with many retail fraud prevention measures, when one obstacle arises, thieves find a different avenue of exploitation.

 See our Retail Fraud Prevention Checklist